AryanFelix/AryanFelix/README.md

 # Hi there, I'm Aryan 👋

-## I'm a Full Stack Web Developer and Machine Learning Enthusiast!
+## Machine Learning.
+Data Science.
+Web Development.
 - 🔭 I’m currently working on a couple websites and ML projects!
-- 🌱 I’m currently learning everything. 🤣
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to draw and watch movies!